7 key considerations when constructing tall buildings

 High-rise buildings necessitate using a mechanical vertical transportation system, such as elevators, and the careful provision of life-safety systems due to their height and large occupant populations.
 Fire-prevention standards should be strict, and adequate means of egress should be provided in the event of a fire, power outage, or other accident.

-7 Primary Considerations For The Construction Of High-Rise Buildings.
+10 Primary Considerations For Construction Of Tall Buildings

 #1.
 Assessment of the Site and Compliance with Regulations